carloslabra/pa-documentation/tutorial2/silo_flow.md

 **Select display style**

-There are various options in P4 to display the geometry which are discussed in P4 Manual.
+There are various options in Particle-Analytics to display the geometry which are discussed in Particle-Analytics Manual.
 The display can be customised, for example turning off the mesh elements, turning on/off the other geometric elements.
 The display of mesh elements and lines that are created for graph can be turned off from the *SELECT AND DISPLAY STYLE* window.
 The geometric entities present in the domain are displayed as a list in *SELECT
 AND DISPLAY STYLE WINDOW* and any selected entity can be turned off from display by click on I/O. Similarly the mesh elements can be turned off by selecting the